Al-Ahli Arab Hospital explosion: United States

-US president Joe Biden supported the Israeli account of events, and referred to Pentagon intelligence sources that indicate the explosion was caused by a Palestinian Islamic Jihad (PIJ) rocket misfire.
+U.S. president Joe Biden supported the Israeli account of events, and referred to Pentagon intelligence sources that indicate the explosion was caused by a Palestinian Islamic Jihad (PIJ) rocket misfire.

-US officials said that the US had collected "high confidence" signals intelligence indicating that PIJ was responsible.
-Adrienne Watson, a spokesperson for the United States National Security Council, said, "While we continue to collect information, our current assessment, based on analysis of overhead imagery, intercepts and open-source information, is that Israel is not responsible for the explosion at the hospital in Gaza yesterday."
-Other US intelligence officials concurred, adding the analysis was still preliminary and investigations would continue.
+U.S. officials said that the U.S. had collected "high confidence" signals intelligence indicating that the PIJ was responsible.
+Adrienne Watson, a spokesperson for the United States National Security Council (NSC), said:"While we continue to collect information, our current assessment, based on analysis of overhead imagery, intercepts and open-source information, is that Israel is not responsible for the explosion at the hospital in Gaza yesterday."Other U.S. intelligence officials concurred, adding the analysis was still preliminary and investigations would continue.

-Blake Spendley of CNA (Note: US federally funded nonprofit, primarily through the US Department of Defense) said on 18 October that "At the moment, the preponderance of evidence does point to it being a Hamas or PIJ rocket hitting the area."
+Blake Spendley of CNA (Note: US federally funded nonprofit, primarily through the US Department of Defense) said on 18 October that: "At the moment, the preponderance of evidence does point to it being a Hamas or PIJ rocket hitting the area".